 It’s essential to understand information from the doctor

-Having a good understanding of your older adult’s health conditions is especially important because they’re usually dealing with multiple health problems.
+Having a good understanding of your older adult’s health conditions is especially important because they’re usually managing serious chronic conditions or multiple health problems.

-As their health advocate, being crystal clear about what’s going on with their medications and treatments helps prevent serious complications or medical emergencies.
+As their health advocate, knowing what’s going on with your older adult’s medications and treatments helps reduce medication errors and improves quality of life.

-Not clearly understanding information or instructions from doctors can lead to serious problems for your older adult – and you!
+Not clearly understanding information or instructions from your older adult’s doctors could contribute to serious health issues.

-- Going back to the hospital for the same problem within a short period of time.
+- Going back to the hospital for the same health condition within a short period of time.

-- Problems with medication because of wrong dose, wrong timing, drug interactions, or bad side effects.
+- Problems with medication because of an incorrect dose or timing, negative drug interactions, or harmful side effects.

-- Having a medical emergency because early warning signs for a health condition weren’t understood.
+- Having a medical emergency because early warning signs for a health condition weren’t known.

-- Not knowing how to properly use or maintain important medical equipment such as a pacemaker, defibrillator, or catheter.
+- Not knowing how to properly use or maintain important medical equipment such as an insulin pump, pacemaker, or catheter.

-When you and your older adult visit the doctor, make sure you understand everything they tell you about their health and how to manage their conditions.
+At your older adult’s doctor’s visits, make sure you understand everything the doctor tells you about their health and how to manage their conditions.

-Their job is to make sure your older adult gets good care.
-An important part of that is making sure you’re able to make informed decisions and follow through with their instructions.
+The doctor’s job is to make sure that your older adult gets good care.
+An essential part of that is making sure that you’re able to make informed decisions and follow through with their instructions.

 3 top tips for improved communication during doctor visits